 - Legumes and beans

-- Choose water as your main drink
+- Make water your main drink

 - Use smaller plates and bowls to help reduce portion sizes

 - Plan your meals to avoid the temptation to have takeaway

 Combining a healthy diet with an increase in physical activity will help you to reach your weight loss goals.